 Mrs. Kemper is working on her nineteenth year with the academy.
 Over the course of these seventeen years, many of her former students have gone on to achieve academic excellence and honors.
 In January 2007, ownership changed hands and the former Triplett School became Maximilian Montessori Academy.
 We adopted the name Maximilian Montessori Academy after St. Maximilian Kolbe, an Auschwitz prisoner who was martyred for his belief, and Maria Montessori, the creator of the Montessori method of education.

-Mrs. Kemper is married to Jarrod Kemper, Marketing & E-commerce Director for Ohio Valley Ag, LLC.
+Mrs. Kemper is married to Jarrod Kemper, Marketing & E-commerce Director for Ag Solutions Group, LLC.
 Jarrod and Amy have four children: Sydney, Kolbe J, Kiley, and Mya Grace, all of whom have attended MMA.